Regulations & Procedures

 If an occurrence of academic dishonesty is detected, the instructor should refer to the "Student Academic Conduct Policies" outlined in both the Student Handbook and the Faculty Handbook for the appropriate procedures.
 The policies also outline procedures to appeal a charge of academic dishonesty if the student feels the charge was inappropriate.

-Academic misconduct concerns the student's classroom behavior.
-This includes the manner of interacting with the professor and other students in the class.
-For example, students may disrupt the learning environment in a classroom through inappropriate behavior, such as, talking to students, unnecessary interruptions, attempting to monopolize the professor’s attention, or being chronically late to class.
+The faculty must also accept a responsibility to clarify and interpret for the students matters of academic misconduct especially those concerning the student's classroom behavior.
+For example, students may disrupt the learning environment in a classroom through inappropriate behavior, such as talking to students, unnecessary interruptions, attempting to monopolize the professor's attention, or being chronically late to class.
 Misconduct also covers verbal or nonverbal harassment and/or threats in relation to classes.
 Student behavior should not infringe on the rights of other students or faculty during a class.

 Students will be placed on academic probation whenever their semester grade point falls below 2.00 unless the cumulative grade point is 2.00 or higher.
 These criteria also apply to entering transfer students.
 Removal of probation will be accomplished by raising the cumulative grade point to 2.00 or higher.

-Suspension means that the student will not be allowed to attend Arkansas Tech the succeeding regular semester; after one regular semester the student may be eligible for readmission on academic probation.
+Suspension means that the student will not be allowed to attend Arkansas Tech the succeeding regular semester.
+After one regular semester the student may be eligible for readmission on academic probation.
 Students receiving a second academic suspension will be eligible to seek readmission one year from the date of suspension.
-Students who believe there are extenuating circumstances which would justify earlier readmission must contact the Registrar’s Office for assistance in arranging an appeal hearing with the appropriate college dean.
-Students who meet the semester/year stipulation must file a request for readmission with the Registrar’s Office.
+Students who believe there are extenuating circumstances which would justify earlier readmission must appeal to the Chief Student Officer for a hearing.
+Students who meet the semester/year stipulation must file a request for readmission with the Office of Student Services.
 Readmission does not reestablish financial aid eligibility.

 These totals include all courses for which students may enroll.
-Permission to take course loads above these maximums must be obtained in advance of registration from the dean of the college of the student’s major.
+Permission to take course loads above these maximums must be obtained in advance of registration from the Chief Student Officer.

-Students who enroll above the maximum loads without securing permission from the dean will be dropped from their classes.
-To be considered for a course overload, the student must submit a petition to the dean and should meet the following criteria:
+Students who enroll above the maximum loads without securing permission from the Chief Student Officer will be dropped from their classes.
+To be considered for a course overload, the student must submit a petition to the Chief Student Officer and should meet the following criteria:

-- Be in good academic standing in the college if in the last semester before graduation.
+Be in good academic standing in the college if in the last semester before graduation.
 The maximum overload permitted in any college by an approved petition is a load totaling 24 hours for a fall, spring or summer term.
-Overloads over 21 hours will be subject to review by the Office of Academic Affairs.
+Overloads over 21 hours will be subject to review by the Office of Student Services.

 Students with fewer than 30 semester hours are classified as freshmen, students with 30 through 59 semester hours as sophomores, students with 60 through 89 hours as juniors, and students with at least 90 hours as seniors.

-In accordance with Act 1000 of 1991, an undergraduate student who has previously attended Arkansas Tech University may apply to have the grades and credits earned for one or more consecutive terms or semesters removed from his/her grade point average provided the following criteria are met.
+In accordance with ACT 1000 of 1991, an undergraduate student who has previously attended Arkansas Tech University or Arkansas Tech University-Ozark Campus may apply to have the grades and credits earned for one or more consecutive terms or semesters removed from his/her grade point average providing the following criteria are met.

-After re-entering Tech following a separation of at least three years, a student may request academic clemency at the Office of the Registrar.
 The student must specify the term or consecutive terms for which academic clemency is desired.
 The period of separation may be waived in the case of impending graduation.
 Academic clemency may be granted only one time and is irreversible.
-If the request is approved, Academic Clemency will cover all credits earned during the term or terms for which academic clemency is requested.
+If the request is approved, academic clemency will cover all credits earned during the term or terms for which academic clemency is requested.
 The student’s complete record will remain on the transcript with the added notation of “academic clemency granted” and the effective date.

-Academic clemency does not restore eligibility for student financial aid, scholarships or athletic eligibility.
+Academic clemency does not restore eligibility for student financial aid or scholarships.

 Arkansas Tech University is dedicated to learning, the advancement of knowledge, and the development of ethically sensitive and responsible persons.
 Achieving these goals through a sound educational program and by implementing student conduct policies that encourage independence and maturity is a priority.
 Each member of the Arkansas Tech University community assumes an obligation to obey all rules and regulations made by properly constituted authorities, preserve faithfully all property provided for his or her education, and fulfill his or her duties as a student with diligence, fidelity, and honor.

 Arkansas Tech University students are responsible for understanding all rules, regulations, and policies that shape the structure of our campus community.
-Students should read, understand, and follow the rules and regulations outlined in the Student Handbook and Student Code of Conduct as well as those outlined in the Undergraduate or Graduate Catalogs.
+Students should read, understand, and follow the rules and regulations outlined in the Student Handbook and Student Code of Conduct as well as those outlined in the Ozark Campus, Undergraduate, or Graduate Catalogs.

 In compliance with the Constitution of the State of Arkansas, the Arkansas Tech University Board of Trustees is vested with authority to make regulations and policies, consistent with the laws of the land, for Arkansas Tech University.
 The Student Handbook is located online at www.atu.edu/studenthandbook.
-Students seeking interpretations of provisions within the Student Code of Conduct may contact Amy N. Pennington, firstname.lastname@example.org, Dean of Students.
+Students seeking interpretations of provisions within the Student Code of Conduct may contact Richard Harris, email@example.com, Chief Student Officer.

 The Family Educational Rights and Privacy Act (FERPA) afford eligible students certain rights with respect to their education records.
 (An "eligible student" under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution.)
 These rights include: